Connect with others who understand.

 How Do You Complete the Process?

 For most parts of the United States, there’s a simplified form you can use to designate your health care agent.
-This bare-bones multistate form is valid in every state except Ohio, New Hampshire, Texas, and Wisconsin.
+This basic form is valid in every state except Ohio, New Hampshire, Texas, and Wisconsin.
 Each of these states has its own mandatory disclosure statement.

 You should be able to find medical POA forms on your state government’s website.
 Most states don’t require a notary, but typically two witnesses must be present to certify that you signed the forms.
 Different states have specific rules on who can serve as a witness, so be sure to read the terms carefully.
 It’s also highly recommended that you seek legal advice from a reliable attorney before finalizing all documents during this legal planning process.

-While selecting a medical POA agent, you may also want to put other legal documents in place that define the type of medical treatment you want, how your bank accounts will be managed, long-term care, estate planning, and who will care for your dependents (if applicable).
+While selecting a medical POA agent, you may also want to put other legal documents in place that define the type of medical treatment you want, how your bank accounts will be managed, and who will care for your dependents (if applicable).
+They should also cover topics such as your preferences regarding long-term care and estate planning.

 Talk With Others Who Understand

 On myALZteam, the social network for people with Alzheimer’s disease, you can connect with other people living with this condition.
-Members come together to ask questions, give advice, and share their stories with others who understand life with Alzheimer’s.
+Here, more than 85,000 members come together to ask questions, give advice, and share their stories with others who understand life with Alzheimer’s.

 Have you thought about making legal arrangements for yourself or someone you care for with Alzheimer’s?
-Share your insight or experience in the comments below, or start a conversation by posting on your Activities page.
+Share your insight or experience in the comments below, or start a conversation by posting on myALZteam.

 All updates must be accompanied by text or a picture.